geometalab/OSMDeepOD/README.md

 python3 main.py --redis 172.17.0.25 --port 40001 --pass crosswalks manager 9.345101 47.090794 9.355947 47.097288 --tag junction roundabout --search roundabout --no_compare --zoom_level 17 --orthofoto other
 ```
 The default settings of --tag, --search, and --zoom_level are for crosswalk detection.
 The parameter '--orthofoto' is for the image source.
-(More under 'Own Orthofotos')

 2. Start the detection algorithm.
 The results are also stored by the redis instance.